Ninth Amendment to the United States Constitution: Background before adoption

 Like Alexander Hamilton, Madison was concerned that enumerating various rights could "enlarge the powers delegated by the constitution".
 To attempt to solve this problem, Madison submitted this draft to Congress:

 The exceptions here or elsewhere in the constitution, made in favor of particular rights, shall not be so construed as to diminish the just importance of other rights retained by the people; or as to enlarge the powers delegated by the constitution; but either as actual limitations of such powers, or as inserted merely for greater caution.

 This was an intermediate form of the Ninth Amendment that borrowed from the Virginia proposal, while foreshadowing the final version.

-The final text of the Ninth Amendment, like Madison's draft, speaks of other rights than those enumerated in the Constitution.
-The character of those other rights was indicated by Madison in his speech introducing the Bill of Rights (emphasis added):

-It has been said, by way of objection to a bill of rights ... that in the Federal Government they are unnecessary, because the powers are enumerated, and it follows, that all that are not granted by the constitution are retained; that the constitution is a bill of powers, the great residuum being the rights of the people; and, therefore, a bill of rights cannot be so necessary as if the residuum was thrown into the hands of the Government.
-I admit that these arguments are not entirely without foundation, but they are not as conclusive to the extent it has been proposed.
-It is true the powers of the general government are circumscribed; they are directed to particular objects; but even if government keeps within those limits, it has certain discretionary powers with respect to the means, which may admit of abuse.

 The First through Eighth Amendments address the means by which the federal government exercises its enumerated powers, while the Ninth Amendment addresses a "great residuum" of rights that have not been "thrown into the hands of the government", as Madison put it.
 The Ninth Amendment became part of the Constitution on December 15, 1791, upon ratification by three-fourths of the states.

 The final form of the amendment ratified by the states is as follows:

 The enumeration in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people.